modrinth/docs/docs/details/contributing.md

 Finally, if on Linux, you will need the OpenSSL library.
 On Debian-based systems, this involves the `pkg-config` and `libssl-dev` packages.

-To enable labrinth to create a mod/modpack, you need to add two things.
+To enable labrinth to create a project, you need to add two things.
 1. An entry in the `loaders` table.
 2. An entry in the `loaders_project_types` table.